Do Sugar Gliders Poop Everywhere

 The diet and hydration of a sugar glider can also impact their bathroom habits.
 A healthy diet that includes a variety of fruits, vegetables, insects, and a specialized sugar glider pellet will contribute to regular and proper bowel movements.
 Furthermore, ensuring that your sugar glider has access to fresh water at all times will promote proper hydration, which in turn helps regulate their bathroom habits.

-See also Do Sugar Gliders And Dogs Get Along
+See also Are Sugar Gliders Poisonous

 Toilet Training